ramanujprasad/Angular1Training/README.md

 ## Angular 1 Training Demos

 These are set of demo files created for learning/training purposes.
-Angular 1 has been used in these demos.
+It was created during conducting training session for my previous team in India.
+Angular version 1.3.7 has been used in these demos.

 It has topic-wise angular example to understand it from scratch.